Wall-of-Shames/.github/profile/README.md

 4. [Why "Wall of Shames"?](https://github.com/Wall-of-Shames/.github/blob/main/profile/why-wall-of-shames.md)
 5. [For Scammers & Newcommer:  to leaarn "What is" - Open Source" and "What not"!](https://github.com/Wall-of-Shames/What-is-Open-Source)
 6. Tool for the Lazy ones 😄 "Quick Repo Check" on Huggingface "Opensource" Free!
 No Paymends!
 Check your code here [Git-Check@HF](https://huggingface.co/spaces/Alibrown/Check-Git) - Whats the magic?
 [Readme@HF](https://huggingface.co/spaces/Alibrown/Check-Git/blob/main/README.md) - [Source@github](https://github.com/VolkanSah/Check-Git-ML-Repo-Analyzer/)
+7. [Hollywood lies!
+There is no Hackers in The World!](Real-Cybersecurity-vs-Hollywood-Bullshit.md) - Read this!
+A gift to destroy your dreams!

 Note: **We only accept reports with reproducible proof!** Or if the boss is hunting on "Ceramics department" 😆